fschwiet/ManyConsole/readme.md

                                output.
 ```

 It doesn't work and thinks we specified an invalid parameter.
-This is because you must have an '=' symbol after every command defined, so update the two commands with `f|file=` and `s|strip=`, it should now work:
+This is because options that are followed by a parameter must have an '=' symbol, so update the two commands with `f|file=` and `s|strip=`, it should now work:

 ```
 >ManyConsoleDocumentation PrintFile -f "C:\HelloWorld.txt"